bechirtouhami/sitepress-multilingual-cms/readme.txt

 **WPML combines multilingual content authoring with powerful translation management.
 It powers corporate sites and is simple enough for bloggers.**

+If you are having trouble downloading from here, there's an alternative download link in [WPML.org](http://wpml.org).

 = Features =

 WPML makes it possible to turn WordPress blogs multilingual in a few minutes with no knowledge of PHP or WordPress.